Table of Contents

 All self-cleaning disc-stack centrifuges have a hydraulic mechanism that operates the sludge ejection system.
 The centrifuge uses water as the medium of operation of this system, known as centrifuge operating water.

 The operating water serves two primary functions in the sludge ejecting mechanism of the disc-stack centrifuge.
 First, it accumulates under the sliding piston of the centrifuge bowl.
 The centrifugal forces caused by the rotation of the bowl create pressure in this water.

-This pressure pushes the sliding piston upward and seals against the bowl hood.
+This pressure pushes the sliding piston upward and seals it against the bowl hood.
 The movement of the sliding piston seals the process chamber of the centrifuge bowl.

 The centrifuge can now process and separate the incoming process fluid in this enclosed chamber.

 For the sludge ejection, operating water enters the chamber above the operating slide, which pushes the slide downward.
 This operating slide’s movement opens the ports below the closing water chamber, allowing the closing water to escape the closing chamber.

 With no pressure from the closing water, the sliding piston moves downward.
 This action opens the sludge discharge ports along the bowl periphery.
 The high centrifugal force inside the bowl ejects the accumulated sludge instantly.

 After the sludge ejection, the closing water is reintroduced to the closing water chamber.
 This water then pushes the sliding piston upwards to form a seal with the bowl hood.
 The process-fluid flow starts after the bowl closure, and the separating process continues.